centau/ecr/docs/api/Registry.md

 ### has()

-Checks if a entity has all of the given components.
+Checks if an entity has all of the given components.

 - **Type**